kshpdr/distributed-systems/task-4/README.md

-Wie ich das zum Laufen bringe?
+# How to run it?

-0. folgende Ordner im data directory erstellen:
+1. Create following folders:
 - billing_validated_orders
 - call_center_orders
 - inventory_validated_orders
 - validated_orders

-1. ActiveMQ starten
+2. Start ActiveMQ
-2. Das Projekt als Maven konfigurieren und pom.xml mit Dependencies vorhanden haben
+3. Configure as a  Maven project konfigurieren having pom.xml and all dependencies
-3. Die Dateien in folgender Reihenfolge ausführen lassen:
+4. Run files in following order:

-- BillingSystem: Bevor die Bestellungen kommen, müssen wir schon gucken, ob genug Geld gibt oder?
+- BillingSystem: before order comes, we should check, whether we have enough money.
 - InventorySysten
 - CallCenterOrderSystem
 - CamelMain
 - WebOrderSystem
 - ResultSystem